dnovichman-tmp/dnovichman-tmp.github.io/_posts/2019-05-01-unified_gis.md

 <br/>
 ##### Mobile Applications
 Our mobile applications support loading and writing of KML files.
+The files can be used to support emergency response to hard to reach places.
 The applications can also take high resolution screenshots of the current display.
 <br/>
 <br/>